mompiou/pycotem/doc/docs/started.md

 ```

-- Install numpy, pillow and matplotlib use pip:
+- Install numpy, pillow and matplotlib using pip:

 ```
 pip install numpy==1.13.3